timkelty/craftcms-site-sync/README.md

-# Locale Sync plugin for Craft CMS
+# Locale Sync Plugin for Craft CMS

 Sync content to locales on element save.